We are expanding our FOGO services to ensure that all households can divert their FOGO materials from the garbage stream.

 A free kitchen caddy (7L container with a lid) and one roll of caddy liners are available for collection to any household in Port Phillip that would like one.

-Caddies can be collected from St Kilda Town Hall or any of our five library branches: Albert Park, Emerald Hill, Middle Park, Port Melbourne and St Kilda.
+Caddies can be collected from any of our five library branches: Albert Park, Emerald Hill, Middle Park, Port Melbourne and St Kilda.
+Due to storage constraints, we can only provide up to five caddies to individuals collecting them on behalf of other residents.

 If you have accessibility requirements that prevent you from collecting a FOGO caddy please contact ASSIST on 03 9209 6777 to discuss delivery options.

-If you would like to use caddy liners, you must ensure you use lime green certified compostable liners (certified to AS 4736 or AS 5810).
-These can be purchased from most supermarkets and hardware stores or from online retailers, for example:
+You don't need to use liners to dispose of your food waste.
+However, if you would like to use caddy liners you must use lime green certified compostable liners (certified to AS 4736 or AS 5810).
+These can be purchased from most supermarkets, major hardware stores or from online retailers, for example:

 Look out for AS 4736 or AS 5810 logos for certified compostable liners.